RomainChamb/bike-reservation-system/README.md

 ## Deployment Model
 Local only (as of now)
+Before starting the application, you have to run the runPostgresqlDockerForDev.sh script which will start the dockerize DB.

 ## Project board
 [Project's board](https://github.com/users/RomainChamb/projects/4/views/1)

-## Start the application

-Before starting the application, you have to run the runPostgresqlDockerForDev.sh script which will start the dockerize DB.